Off-Nadir Delta

 A situational awareness dashboard is a single, continuously updated view that compresses scattered, fast-moving information into one common operating picture.
 Instead of checking many sources, you see the current state of a domain at a glance, what has changed, and where to direct attention next.

 The Delta Watchfloor applies this to global events.
 It maps geolocated geopolitical and security signals (Delta Signals, derived from global news media), ranks them by severity, and overlays them on the satellite imagery and saved areas you monitor.
-A “what changed” view and a scrubable timeline turn a static snapshot into an understanding of how a situation is developing.
+A verification state on every signal and a scrubable timeline turn a static snapshot into an understanding of how a situation is developing — and of how much of it is actually established.

 What sets it apart is the link from event to evidence.
 Through an event-to-imagery (tip-and-cue) workflow, you can move from a reported incident to satellite monitoring of the affected area, and ask the AI Delta Agent for a sourced brief — all in the browser, with no GIS software or code.